MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

 *Author : Jaime Barranco*

-This section describes the functions calls of the reconstructions of our toolbox.
+This section describes the functions calls of our reconstructions.
 All our reconstructions are implemented for 2 and 3 spatial dimensions.
 Some of them are static reconstruction (one signle frame) and other are dynamic (multiple-frames) with 1 or 2 non-spatial dimensions.